-Our vision for Ignite Arts Academy is..
+Our vision for Ignite is to...

-To positively impact our community through the vehicle of the arts one person, one family at a time.
+- positively impact our community through the vehicle of the arts one person, one family at a time.

-To give students of all ages the opportunity to develop their artistic and creative abilities through the creative arts.
+- give students of all ages the opportunity to develop their artistic and creative abilities through the creative arts.

-To give teachers the opportunity and place to develop their skill and passion in the arts.
+- give teachers the opportunity and place to develop their skill and passion in the arts.

-Ray Nelson...Ray is a passionate entrepreneur with 27 years in music education.
+Ray is a passionate entrepreneur with 27 years in music education.
 An accomplished musician himself, he has owned and operated several successful music studios over the yeras in large performing arts academies overseas, and brings with him a desire to see an arts hub model established locally that can also be used to expand out to other parts of NZ and beyond.
 Ray also teaches keyboard classes using the very successful "Simply Music" method which is the largest playing based method in the world.

-Maxine has been married to Ray for 27 years and they've worked on and in many ventures together as a team most of those years.
+Maxine has been married to Ray for 28 years and they've worked on and in many ventures together as a team most of those years.
 She considers raising three outstanding young people, Brianna, Joshua and Jacob a huge accomplishment.
 She is responsible for recruiting the Ignite instructors and co-directs Ignite Arts Academy with her husband, spearheads and develops the concepts behind the Ignite programs and the very popular performing arts school holiday workshops.
 She is passionate about excellence in the arts and is an accomplished musician and vocalist.

 bianca rose potter

 Leandrie has trained in Ballet, completing her exams with distinction.
 She has also completed the Urban syllabus with full distinction and received an additional award for presentation and performance.
-Leandrie has trained in the BBO, TDI, NZAMD and RAD syllabus.
+She has trained in the BBO, TDI, NZAMD and RAD syllabus.
 Throughout her schooling days Leandrie also trained in tap, contemporary and character dancing.
 After a few years competing in Ballet and Jazz, Leandrie moved to Hamilton and started to pursue Ballroom and Latin dancing.
 She won her first National Title in 2012 (Youth Ballroom) and since then has won 6 more.
 In Leandrie’s final year of high school she started working as a dance teacher, teaching hip hop and tap.
 She was also very involved in her school’s productions and was dance prefect in her final year at school.
 Leandrie has choreographed and danced for several fundraising events, the most recent being for Breast cancer and the Cambridge Autumn festival.